Business Risks

 Countermeasures

-In addition to its core therapeutic areas-the psychiatry and neurology area, and the oncology/oncology supportive care area-the group focuses on research and development that addresses unmet medical needs in the cardiovascular and nephrology area, and is enhancing its pipeline, with the aim of raising the probability of success for development projects in key areas.
+In addition to its priority areas-the psychiatry and neurology area, the oncology/oncology supportive care area, and the cardiovascular and renal system area-the group concentrates on research and development focusing on fields that are yet to be fully addressed, and is enhancing its pipeline, with the aim of raising the probability of success for development projects in the priority areas.
 The group monitors clinical trials, and if problems are recognized, implements countermeasures in cooperation with the relevant departments.
-The group also reduces risk by conducting impact analyses that consider the possibility that projects do not proceed according to the development plan, and by expanding its pipeline through in-licensing.
+The group also reduces risk by conducting impact analyses that consider the possibility that projects do not proceed according to the development plan, and by expanding its pipeline through external sourcing.

 Decisions on major development plans for pharmaceutical compounds are made at the Board of Directors meetings of each operating company.